camptocamp/tilecloud-chain/README.md

 -   Generate OpenLayers example page.
 -   Generate the Apache configuration.
 -   Obtain the hash of an empty tile.
--   In future, measure tile generation speed.
+-   In the future, measure tile generation speed.
 -   Calculate cost and generation time.
--   In future, manage the AWS hosts that generate tiles.
+-   In the future, manage the AWS hosts that generate tiles.
 -   Delete empty tiles.
 -   Copy files between caches.
 -   Be able to use an SQS queue to dispatch the generation.